fonttools/fonttools/README.rst

 FontTools requires `Python <http://www.python.org/download/>`__ 2.7, 3.4
 or later.

+**NOTE** After January 1 2019, until no later than June 30 2019, the support for *Python 2.7* will be limited to only bug fixes, and no new features will be added to the ``py27`` branch.
+The upcoming FontTools 4.x series will require *Python 3.5* or above.
+You can read more `here <https://python3statement.org>`__ and `here <https://github.com/fonttools/fonttools/issues/765>`__ for the reasons behind this decision.

 The package is listed in the Python Package Index (PyPI), so you can install it with `pip <https://pip.pypa.io>`__: